sina2022/MoleBros/README.md

 Can you beat the highscore?

-Open this javascript game with Visual Studio Code Right-click "index.html" and open with Live Server(extension) to begin
+Open this javascript game with Visual Studio Code Right-click "index.html" and open with Live Server(extension) to begin playing

 By: